kanishkkalra11/Tweeter/README.md

 ### How to Run?
 Add your MySQL username and password in database_init.py and server.py.
 Initiaize databse using "python database_init.py".
 Run "python server.py" in terminal.
-Run "ython client.py"in terminal and follow the CLI.
+Run "python client.py"in terminal and follow the CLI.
 You can create multiple clients at one time as well.
 In order to test, run "python run_concurrent_clients.py".
 If all the dependencies are satisfied and a successful databse connection is made, the application should run smoothly.